Vanherwegentim/CompSciSchakel/Computer_Networks/Computer Networks.md

 1. Discover its neighbours network addresses.

-2. Set the distance to all neighbors.
+2. Set the distance to all neighbours.
 3. Construct a packet with all learned.
 4. Send this packet to all other routers.
 5. Compute shortest path to all other routers using Dijkstra’s Algorithm